So, your dating life isn’t going the way you expected. How do I know?

 Because here’s the alternative…..

-When you fall into the trap, you’re allowing the other person to manipulate you (even if the manipulation isn’t intentional on their part).
+When you fall into the trap of being the object of someone's fantasy, you’re allowing the other person to manipulate you (even if the manipulation isn’t intentional on their part).
 In turn, you end up manipulating yourself, buckling up and grabbing on for the ride.
 Along the way, you shove your reservations and your instincts out the proverbial window.

 The key is to stay grounded.